-Ginnie Lambert, Derek Parsons Emma Bailey and Laura Atkinson have experience in International Child abduction cases and Derek, Ginnie and Emma are listed on the Reunite directory.
-Derek Parsons is an accredited expert in this field with many high profile cases.
+Emma Bailey and Laura Atkinson have experience in International Child abduction cases and Emma is listed on the Reunite directory.

 We can advise you if you are entitled to Legal Aid (also known as Public Funding).
 Living abroad does not prevent a person applying for public funding and in cases involving the left behind parent in a child abduction or an application for contact with a child under the Hague Convention, public funding is usually automatically available, irrespective of merit or wealth.